 What’s in the Box?

 The Avantree HT5009 Wireless Headphones for TV is a bit of a hybrid system.
-You can use the HT5009 on their own as a normal Bluetooth headphone or paired with the transmitter as a wireless TV headphone.
-The transmitter allows you an extra 164ft of range, whereas, without it, the HT5009 will have the standard 30ft Bluetooth range.
+You can use the HT5009 on its own as a normal Bluetooth headphone or pair it with the transmitter as a wireless TV headphone.

 The headphones have a built-in battery, which also uses a micro USB cable for charging.
 Avantree supplies you with two of these in the package system, one for the headphones and the other for the transmitter.

 The HT5009 is an over-ear headphone with large ear cups that fit comfortably over the ears.
-The earpads and headband both feature a soft memory foam with a quality PU leather cover.
-The fit is comfortable and you can wear the HT4189 for extended periods without experiencing too much discomfort.
+The earpads and headband both feature soft memory foam with a quality PU leather cover.
+The fit is comfortable, and you can wear the HT4189 for extended periods without experiencing too much discomfort.

 The sound quality on the HT5009 is decent.
 Perhaps not the best sounding headphone available, but at just under $100 for the complete system – you get exceptional value.
 The sound is decent enough for most TVs and movies but does lack a little bass.
 For the elderly or hard of hearing, the HT5009 is more than sufficient with enough volume and clarity.